-One of the coolest and beautiful hotels in Goris is definitely Hotel Mirhav which is located on one of the charming old streets of the city.
+One of the coolest and most beautiful hotels in Goris is definitely Hotel Mirhav which is located on one of the charming old streets of the city.

 During our stay, we had a great opportunity to experience its perfect customer service and delicious breakfast in the gorgeous garden.